Henri Deglane: Olympics

+Professional wrestling

 In May 1931, Deglane faced Ed "Strangler" Lewis for the AWA World Heavyweight Championship in Montreal in a two-out-of-three falls match.
 After two falls, Deglane had feigned being bitten by Lewis, when in reality he had been bitten in the locker room.
 This led to Deglane being awarded the title via disqualification and a dispute over who was actually acknowledged as champion over the next two years.

 In 1933, Raoul Paoli, a French rugby player and all-round athlete, helped Deglane, his friend, to popularize professional wrestling in France.
 In 1933 the two men co-founded the FFCP.

 In July 1937 in Paris, France, Deglane lost his European Heavyweight Championship title to American Al Pereira.

 He was inducted into the Wrestling Observer Hall of Fame in 2013 for his accomplishments in professional wrestling.